- Explain why nutrition is important to health

 Overnutrition is an epidemic in the United States and is known to be a risk factor for many diseases, including Type 2 diabetes, cardiovascular disease, inflammatory disorders (such as rheumatoid arthritis), and cancer.

 Growth and Development

-From birth to adulthood, nutrients fuel proper growth and function of all body cells, tissue, and systems.
+From birth to adulthood, nutrients fuel the proper growth and function of all body cells, tissue, and systems.
 Without proper amounts of nutrients, growth and development are stunted.
 Some nutrient deficiencies manifest right away, but sometimes the effects of undernutrition aren’t seen until later in life.
 For example, if children do not consume proper amounts of calcium and vitamin D, peak bone mass will be reduced compared to what it would be had adequate amounts of these nutrients been consumed.
 When adults enter old age without adequate bone mass, they are more susceptible to osteoporosis, putting them at risk for bone fractures.
-Therefore, it is vital to build bone strength through proper nutrition during youth because it cannot be done in later life.1
+Therefore, it is vital to building bone strength through proper nutrition during youth because it cannot be done in later life.1

 1 https://www.hsph.harvard.edu/nutritionsource/calcium/ Accessed January 26, 2021